tezamo/oil-shocks-usa/README.md

   - (Note: An additional oil supply surprise series is referenced in the report but may be derived or included within the oilSupplyNewsShocks file.)

 - **Code**:
-  - `analysis.m`: MATLAB script for performing the core analysis, including lag length selection (using AIC/BIC), estimation of reduced-form and triangular VAR models, Cholesky decomposition, eigenvalue stability checks, and generation of Impulse Response Functions (IRFs).
+  - `script.m`: MATLAB script for performing the core analysis, including lag length selection (using AIC/BIC), estimation of reduced-form and triangular VAR models, Cholesky decomposition, eigenvalue stability checks, and generation of Impulse Response Functions (IRFs).
 This script loads the Excel data files and replicates the empirical results described in the report.
 - **Languages Used**
   - MATLAB
   - HTML